jacobcalvert/RPiComponents/README.md

 #  switch.stop() properly terminates the monitor thread

 parts.finalize()  # clean up after ourselves and reset the GPIO pins for some other use

+#  now with ADC code!!
+Using the MicroChip MCP3008 ADC

+adc = ADC.MCP3008()  # defaults to bus 0, chip 0, 500kHz operation

+result = adc.read(adc.CH0)  # read the 10 bit data from CH0 in single ended operation

+result = adc.read(adc.CH0_POS_CH1_NEG)  # read the 10 bit data of the range between CH0+ and CH1-

 ```